 This course can really help you.
 Please give it a try!
 The character-based plot works really well with "quieter" storylines: the significance comes from the events' impact on the characters, not whether you have car chases or giant swords.

-Bonus Unit: "Your Quick Win"
+Bonus section: "Your Quick Win"

 After you have completed the course, and created a fantastic plot for your novel, I'll begin prompting and guiding you to start writing.